Fomode3D/Documentation/node.md

 Then, we need to launch the nodes. <br/>
-For it to be done, follow the next steps:
+For this to be done, follow these steps:

 1. Sitch to `node1` SSH sesssion and do: `cd ~/node1/ && ./geo_network_client`
 1. Sitch to `node2` SSH sesssion and do: `cd ~/node2/ && ./geo_network_client`
 1. Sitch to `node3` SSH sesssion and do: `cd ~/node3/ && ./geo_network_client`

-Please, refer to the "How to run" section of this doc for the details about how node could be started and what behaviour of it to expect in various cases.
+Please refer to the "How to run" section of this doc for details on how a node can be started and what behaviour to expect of it in various cases.

 ## Node communication
-There are 3 possible ways to communicate to the GEO node:
+There are 3 possible ways to communicate with the GEO node:
 1. **Via low-level GEO Node protocol** <br/>
-This is the most performant and the most flexible way of communication, but in the same time, the most complex one.
+This is the most performant and the most flexible way of communication, but at the same time, the most complex.
-This communication channel should be used in production environments or embedded systems with maximum performance in mind, and to avoid addtional resource consupting layers of communication (for example, HTTP API).
+This communication channel should be used in production environments or embedded systems with maximum performance in mind, and to avoid addtional resource consuming layers of communication (for example, HTTP API).

-1. **Via command-line interface** [comming soon] <br/> This interface provides ability to communicate with node from the console in mode "one command at a time". </br>
+1. **Via command-line interface** [coming soon] <br/> This interface provides the ability to communicate with a node from the console in "one command at a time" mode. </br>
-It is useful during development, but it should not be considered to be used in production environments, due to the limitations of concurent commands processing, and relatively high resouce usage per command execution.
+It is useful during development, but it should not be considered for use in production environments due to the limitations of concurrent command processing, and relatively high resouce usage per command execution.

-1. **Via JSON API** [comming soon] <br/>
+1. **Via JSON API** [coming soon] <br/>
-This interface provides ability to communicate with node via HTTP API and to process more than one command at a time.
+This interface provides the ability to communicate with a node via HTTP API and to process more than one command at a time.
-It is useful during development, and also might be considered to be used in production environments, that are configured for communication with only one, or several nodes.
+It is useful during development, and also might be considered for use in production environments that are configured for communication with only one or several nodes.

 # Low-level GEO Node protocol